MichelNivard/3-causal-sem-models/README.md

 ## What this repo offers

 1. Code to reproduce the analyses in our preprint
-2. Interactive notebooks and clean R scripts implementing each of the causal SEM.
+2. Interactive notebooks and clean R scripts implementing each of the causal structural equation models.

 ## cautionary notes